Community-Based Child Abuse Prevention Grants

 Approval/Disapproval Decision Time

 From 90 to 120 days.
-Deadlines will be provided in the annual Program Instruction (PI).
+Deadlines will be provided in the annual Program Instruction (PI) for formula programs.
 Contact the headquarters office listed in the Contact Information for future deadlines.

 Appeals

 There is no appeal process for unsuccessful discretionary applicants.
-Formula grant and existing discretionary program recipient appeals in regards to disputes may take place in accordance with 45 CFR Part 16, subject to the limitations of the Appendix A.
+Formula award and existing discretionary program recipient appeals for disputes not related to unsuccessful applications may take place in accordance with 45 CFR Part 16, subject to the limitations of the Appendix A.

 Renewals

-Grants are made annually.
-A new application is required each year.
-For discretionary program non-competing continuations will be issued based on availability of funds, satisfactory progress, compliance with grant terms and conditions and a determination that continuation funding is in the best interest of the federal government
+Awards are made annually.
+A new application is required each year for the formula program.
+For the discretionary program non-competing continuations will be issued based on availability of funds, satisfactory progress, compliance with award terms and conditions and a determination that continuation funding is in the best interest of the federal government.

 How are proposals selected?

-States which meet all eligibility requirements will receive funds under this program.
+States which meet all eligibility requirements for formula awards will receive funds under this program.
+The criteria for selecting discretionary proposals will be published in the NOFO.

 How may assistance be used?

 Funds are used to develop, operate, expand, and enhance community-based, prevention focused programs and activities designed to strengthen and support families to prevent child abuse and neglect.
-One percent is set aside for discretionary grants to migrant and tribal populations and an additional amount to fund a national resource center to provide training and technical assistance to state lead agencies.
+To receive funds, states must meet eligibility requirements stated in the authorizing legislation.
+One percent is set aside for discretionary awards to migrant and tribal populations and an additional amount to fund a national resource center to provide training and technical assistance to state lead agencies.

 What are the requirements after being awarded this opportunity?